 Getting to Know the Team on a Personal Level

 Socializing helps a team to gel.
 Otherwise, you have a group of people working on tasks.
-When you’re just a cog in a wheel, it’s much more difficult to care about the company and be invested in the company.
+When you’re just a cog in a wheel, it’s much more difficult to be invested in the company.
 Getting to know the team on a personal level further develops company culture.

-The jokes and quick comments about a favourite food or weekend activity during a Zoom meeting or in a team chat are the first step to getting to know coworkers.
+The first step to getting to know coworkers is the jokes and quick comments about a favorite food or weekend activity during a Zoom meeting or in a team chat.
 It’s also important to meet with them outside of work.

 Pre-covid, meeting in person for company social events such as themed lunches, Christmas parties, or company functions was one way to get to know coworkers.
-It’s different talking with someone in person than looking at them on a Zoom screen or reading their DMs.
+It’s different talking with someone in person than watching them on a Zoom screen or reading their DMs.

-You connect better with people when you see their body language and hear their tone of voice.
+You connect better with people when you see their body language and hear their voice.
 Messaging apps do not capture these aspects of a person.

-Now that we are highly discouraged from meeting in person, it’s harder to get to know people on your remote team.
+Now that we are highly discouraged from meeting in person, getting to know people on your remote team is harder.
 Harder but not impossible.
-I was surprised when I attended a strategy meeting and we discussed not goals for the company, but goals for each attendee.
+I was surprised when I attended a strategy meeting, and we discussed not goals for the company, but goals for each attendee.

 It was intriguing to hear about this personal side of people I had been working with remotely.
-At the end of the session, we as a team had created goals for company’s future.
-I also had a clear picture of the people who would be working on this team.
+At the end of the session, we had created goals for the company’s future.
+I also had a clear picture of the people working on this team.